tbrowndev/SWDV660Auto/README.md

 # SWDV660Auto

-a script that takes a word and converts to military alphabet
+a script that takes a word and return word in military alphabet